This is our review of the best blade irons on the market in 2025.

 They are absolute jewels in the bag and at address (along with a heavy dose of intimidation in the mid and long irons).

-But, don’t be tempted.
+It’s ok to be tempted, but don’t do it.
 You need to be legit scratch with legit elite ball striking.
-You can’t even just be scratch.
+(You canโt even just be scratch)

 Like the P-7MCs, make center contact and they sing.
 Long and high with a tight draw for me.
 Slight misses yield bad results.